UPDATED

 Keeping HamClock Alive

-Here is a link to download HamClock 4.22 (the last release)
+Here is a link to download HamClock 4.22 (last release)

 How to install HamClock on a NEW Raspberry Pi